Search

 what should I bring for my child's sleep study stay?

 • You should bring your child's medications or special food needed during his/her stay in the clinic, such as milk bottles.
 The lab does not provide any of these items.
+A refrigerator for medications only is available upon request.
+A cooler bag with ice packs can be provided for milk storage overnight.

 where do I go for the sleep study?

-If you're coming to the main hospital, you can park in the parking garage for free.
-Then, come in the main entrance and go to reception 1A.
-If you're going to the south campus, park by the left side of the building and enter through the specialty care center.
-Tell admitting you are here for a sleep study.
-They will check you in and direct you to the sleep lab.
+If you're coming to the main hospital, you can park in the visitor parking garage for free.
+Then, come in the main entrance and go to reception area 1A.
+Tell admitting (1A) you are here for a sleep study.
+They will check you in and direct you to the sleep lab on the lower level.

 what should parents or caregivers expect when having their child's sleep studied?